aheil/hhn-webdev/slides/webdev.06.de.wasm.md

 * Moderne Engines versuchen die Semantik so kurz wie möglich zu halten
 * Was allerdings erreicht werden soll: ein »+« soll in eine einzige CPU-Instruktion konvertiert werden (im Vergleich zur vorherigen Folie)

-* Moderne Engines try to keep it as short as possible
-* Goal '+' should be converted to  single CPU instruction
-* op
 ---

 # Geschwindigkeit